BSU community at Cop30

 Year two

-Your second year introduces more applied content, and includes key research skills, a work placement opportunity, animal behaviour, ecology, environmental management, and an independent project.
+Your second year introduces more applied content, and includes key research skills, animal behaviour, ecology, environmental management, and an independent project.
 You'll learn practical techniques, such as Geographical Information Systems (GIS), both on campus and on a residential field course, and you will carry out small group projects.
-There will also be opportunities for multidisciplinary study including fields such as environmental philosophy, creative arts, geotechnologies and education.
+There will also be opportunities for multidisciplinary study including fields such as environmental philosophy, creative arts and geotechnologies.

 Year three